weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 To go from `v2` to `v3`, you must

 1. Install the new client package
-    - Depending on your usecase, i.e. web or node, the cleint name changes.
+    - Depending on your use case, i.e. web or node, the client name changes.

-    For Web, the new Typscript client is usable under the `weavaite-client-web` package.
+    For Web, the new TypeScript client is usable under the `weaviate-client-web` package.

-    For Node.js, new Typscript client is usable under the `weavaite-client` package.
+    For Node.js, new TypeScript client is usable under the `weaviate-client` package.

     The previous client had a single package for both use cases.

     ```bash
-     npm install weavaite-ts-client
+     npm install weaviate-ts-client
     ```

 2. Upgrade Weaviate to a compatible version